keikurono7/ML/README.md

 ---

-## 🧠 Conclusion

-**Big Data** represents the vast and complex data generated every second from numerous digital sources.
-It can be **structured, unstructured, or semi-structured**, and is characterized by its **Volume, Velocity, Variety, Veracity, and Value**.

-To process such massive and diverse data, organizations rely on **Big Data technologies** like **Hadoop, Spark, and NoSQL**, enabling them to gain valuable insights for **better decision-making, innovation, and business growth**.

----

-# 5. Discuss the Evolution of Big Data and Highlight Why Traditional BI is Insufficient

----

-## ❓ Question:
-**Discuss the evolution of Big Data and highlight why traditional Business Intelligence (BI) is insufficient.**
+# 5. Discuss the evolution of Big Data and highlight why traditional Business Intelligence (BI) is insufficient.

 ---